-Any property that was acquired during the course of your marriage—including your home, cars, income, spouse’s income, stocks, retirement plans, and anything else with monetary value—is considered to be what is known as community property.
+Any property was acquired during the marriage—including your home, cars, income, spouse’s income, stocks, retirement plans, and anything else with monetary value—is considered to be what is known as community property.
 Any asset that falls under this category will need to be fairly divided between you and your partner.
 While you will have more control over this process if it is voluntary, it may be necessary to argue your case in court.

 Division of Debts

 In the same way you and your partner must divide your assets, you will also need to divide all of your shared debt, including things like mortgages, car loans, credit card debt, and any other debt that was acquired during the course of the marriage.
 Generally speaking, any shared debt may be subtracted from the community assets to calculate your net community estate, which may be used as a guidepost during this process of dividing the property you and your partner hold.

 The attorneys at The Maynard Law Firm, PLLC are ready to help you get the property you deserve through the division of assets proceedings.
 We have the skill and experience you need on your side to ensure that you get the best possible outcome.
 Don’t hesitate to contact the Fort Worth property division lawyers at (817) 335-9600 for help with getting the property you deserve.
 We have included a few frequently asked questions and their answers concerning the division process below for your review.